davidzliu108/bot-o-mat/README.md

 * Bootstrap version: 5.1.3

 ## Setup
-To run this project, install it locally using npm:
+To run this project, first clone or download the repository onto your local machine and then install it locally using npm:

 ```
+$ cd bot-o-mat-davidzliu108
 $ npm install
 $ npm start
 ```
+Thank you!